Toys-to-life: Amiibo (2014–present)

-Amiibo (2014) is a toys-to-life platform primarily based on Nintendo properties and characters, as well some non-Nintendo franchises like third-party Super Smash Bros. fighters, Shovel Knight, and Mega Man.
+Amiibo (2014) is a toys-to-life platform by Japanese company Nintendo that is available on the Wii U, 3DS, Switch, and Switch 2 consoles.
+It primarily features characters from Nintendo franchises, as well some third-party franchises from Super Smash Bros., Shovel Knight, and Mega Man.
 Launching in 2014 with figurines, Nintendo has since also deployed Amiibo-compatible playing cards, plush yarn toys, and even promotional cereal boxes.
-Unlike most other toys-to-life series, Amiibo does not have games dedicated exclusively to the use of the toys, but the characters are used throughout various games on Nintendo Wii U, 3DS, and Switch consoles.
+Unlike most other toys-to-life series, Amiibo does not have games dedicated exclusively to the use of the toys, but the characters are used throughout various games.
 Amiibo can save players' progress data and information per game, however many games only offer read-only functionality.